-The International Women in Business Düsseldorf e.V are a Verein.
+The International Women in Business Düsseldorf e.V is a Verein.
 That means we have rules and regulations under German law on how we act and behave as a group.

 These are the Statues for the organisation in German.
 The English version is in the text.

 Statutes of The International Women in Business Düsseldorf e.V. as amended on 03.03.2020

 - § 2 Purpose and task

 - § 10 Business year and Accounting

 § 1 Name and seat of the association